California wildfires set new record with 2 million acres burned; Creek Fire dubbed 'unprecedented disaster'

 “We started getting information about how many people were out there, how many people to expect, and that number kept growing.
 So we knew that it was a dire situation,” Rosamond said.

+Jeremy Remington was camping at Mammoth Pool Reservoir with his family celebrating his mother's retirement when they found themselves surrounded by the wildfire.

+Videos taken by Remington show them first unsuccessfully attempting to escape by boat, and then eventually being rescued by helicopter.
+The footage also shows the scorched landscape around them.

 The fire danger also is high in Southern California, where new fires were burning in Los Angeles, San Bernardino and San Diego counties.

 The U.S. Forest Service on Monday decided to close all eight national forests in the region and to shutter campgrounds statewide.

 CLICK HERE FOR MORE WEATHER COVERAGE FROM FOX NEWS